Suriname

 Scoping process

-After NIMOS/NMA has decided that an ESIA is needed, the proponent is required to publish an announcement stating the intent to undertake the project, according to the ESIA guidelines.
+After NMA has decided that an ESIA is needed, the proponent is required to publish an announcement stating the intent to undertake the project.
 This may be accompanied with announcements of public consultations: where the public can make comments on issues that they would like to see addressed in the ESIA.
-The proponent organises this consultation.
-In the scoping phase, the proponent also proposes a Terms of Reference (ToR) to NIMOS/NMA.
-Annex 6 of the ESIA guidelines provide instructions for scoping (including a checklist).
-After assessing the ToR, NIMOS/NMA issues project specific guidelines for the content of the ESIA report.
-NIMOS/NMA may consult other authorities in setting the guidelines.
+In the scoping phase, the proponent is required to consult other government bodies, NGOs and the general public before the scoping report is submitted to NMA.

 Contents of the scoping document